Timpul (song)

 "Timpul" (Romanian for "The Time"), also known as "Timpul (La radio se anunță ploi)", is a pop/adult song by Romanian pop artist Paula Seling, who represented her country in the Eurovision Song Contest 2010.
-The song has peaked at number 10 in the Romanian Top 100, being Paula's only top 10 hit.
-It is the main single from her album ...fără sfârșit, from 2003.
+The song peaked at number 10 on the Romanian Top 100, becoming Paula's only top 10 hit.
+It was the main single from her album ...fără sfârșit, from 2003.
 The music video was filmed in Venice and premiered in mid-2003.